chriskyfung/amp-affiliately-jekyll-theme/_posts/2021-04-02-ads-settings.md

 }
 ```

-When an Ad unit is successfully loaded and rendered, the entire icon will be covered and will not affect to the Ad appearance.
+When an Ad unit is successfully loaded and rendered, the entire icon will be covered and will not affect the Ad appearance.

 If you still worry about violating the Adsense Policy, you can exclude the CSS styles by setting the following in the `_config.yml` file.